 The estate of Golub Teutonic Knights were bought from the Wiesław, Bishop of Włocławek in 1293 and soon after their arrival they erected the first wood and earth fortifications.
+According to the account of the chronicler Petr from Dusburg, in 1296 Lithuanians were to destroy villages in the area of “castrum Golubam”, probably also the first Teutonic watchtower was than burned.
 The beginnings of a brick castle in Golub are related with the years 1300–1311.
-At that time, the perimeter walls and two wings of the upper ward (south and west) were erected on the initiative of the Prussian Land Master Konrad Sack.
+At that time, the perimeter walls and two wings of the upper ward: south and west, and next north and east were erected, on the initiative of the Prussian Land Master Konrad Sack.
 Already in 1304, the seat of the Teutonic pfleger was established in Golub, and two years later a commandry was created.

 The next expansion took place after 1320.
 The castle was already so strong, that it resisted attempts by Władysław I the Elbow-high to conquer.
 In spite of this, subsequent works were carried out from the mid to the end of the fourteenth century, fortifying the outer ward and erecting towers adapted to the use of firearms.
 It was not until 1410 that the castle was occupied by Polish knights and handed over by king Władysław Jagiełło in command to the Niemiesta from Szczytnik knight.
 Soon, however, it was recaptured by forces of Livonian Brothers of the Sword, assisting the Teutonic Knights.
 Under the castle there was a battle in which the army of the starost of Bydgoszcz, Dobiesław Puchała, beat the majority of Livonian troops.
 After signing the First Peace of Toruń in 1411, the castle returned to the Teutonic Knights.